jpreagan/jpreagan.com/README.md

 export default Demo;
 ```

-Finally, you can include the component in your blog post by adding the following code in the `index.mdx` file:
+You can include this component in your blog post using the following code:

 ```
 ---